flameshot-org/flameshot/README.md

 **Not working on Wayland**

+If you are using Gnome you need to install the [TopIcons](https://extensions.gnome.org/extension/495/topicons/) extension in order to see the systemtry icon.

 In order to launch a new capture you need to execute `flameshot-cli`, the sources of the cli tool are in `./tools/flameshot-cli` (the tool is compiled independently).

 Check the ./docs folder for more information.